1) How many students are in the College of Education?

 7) What types of field experiences should I expect?

 - Field experiences will vary by program.
-However, all candidates will complete a minimum of 3 experiences in a variety of school settings.
-Experiences begin early in the sophomore year and culminate in a year-long student teaching.
+However, all candidates will complete a field experience each semester they are in the program starting with their 200-level course.
+These experiences will be in a variety of public, K-12 school settings.
+Experiences culminate during the senior year with a year-long student teaching.
 For more detailed information please visit the Professional Education Handbook.

 8) What international experiences will I have access to?

 - College of Education students are strongly encouraged to participate in international experiences.
-The university offers a wide-ranging study abroad program and there are specific college of education offerings.
-These offerings include a 2 week program in Costa Rica and 5 week programs in Brazil, China, and Russia.
-For more information please visit: https://ced.ncsu.edu/international-initiatives
+The university offers a wide-ranging study abroad program and there are specific College of Education offerings.
+These offerings include a 2 week programs in China and Mexico and a 4 week program in China.
+For more information please visit: http://ced.ncsu.edu/global-programs/.

 9) What other opportunities are available for me?